BatDan24/CSE220_HW3/src/filesystem.md

     - The root directory has a directory entry named `.` that refers to the current directory.
     - As a result, the root inode also allocates the first D-block to store the directory entry.
 - The root directory is the entry point into the file system.
 From the root directory, we can traverse through all the files and directories from the root.
+- We can create new directories and files within a directory.
+    - Adding a directory or file in a directory will add a directory entry to the parent directory.
+This allows the the parent directory to find all of its child items (subdirectories and files).
+    - Each new directory will have a parent directory.
+    - The directory will have a directory entry named `.` that points to its own directory inode and a directory entry named `..` that points to the parent directory's inode.
+    - This allows traversal from a subdirectory to a parent directory.
+- We can write content to files in the file system which will take up D-blocks.
+- Adding files and directories to the file system will use one inode and will require allocation of D-blocks.

 ## Assignment Overview